 Weight of drone & Add-ons

 A heavy drone requires more power to get lifted in the air than a lighter drone.
-So, to get higher flight time with the same battery, you will have to cut down the weight of the drone as much as possible.
+So, to get higher flight times with the same battery, you will have to cut down the drone’s weight as much as possible.

-A sample test conducted on Parrot AR Drone 2.0 with added load vs. flight time graph shows the following behavior.
+A sample test conducted on Parrot AR Drone 2.0 with added load vs. flight time graph shows the following behaviour.
 Note that as we add more weight, the flight times decrease.